ROCm/gpufort/README.md

 such as `/home/<user>/.bashrc`.

-#### 1.2.3.1.
+#### 1.3.1.
 GPUFORT components and dependencies

-The essential parts of the GPUFORT directory are displayed below:
+The essential parts of the GPUFORT directory are shown below:

 ```
 gpufort